2022 Pacific hurricane season: Hurricane Darby

+Darby brought 1–3 in of rain and 8–12 ft waves to the big island of Hawaii.
+However, there were no reports of significant damages from the storm.

 Hurricane Estelle

 On July 7, the NHC began monitoring the southeastern Pacific south of the coast of Central America, where a low pressure area was expected to form within a few days.
 The anticipated disturbance formed on July 11, far south of the coasts of Guatemala and El Salvador, producing some disorganized showers.
 By July 15, the disturbance had become sufficiently organized to be classified as a tropical depression by the NHC.
 By 03:00 UTC on July 16, the depression had strengthened, with a well defined low-level structure and a tight band of persistent deep convection near the center, and was upgraded to Tropical Storm Estelle.
 Then, after being hindered by northeasterly shear later that same day, intense convection was able to wrapped completely around the center and Estelle rapidly intensified into a hurricane by 03:00 UTC on July 17.
 Twelve hours later, the sustained winds near the system's center were at 85 mph.
 It became weaker, however, as the day went on, apparently due to the inflow of dry air into its core and the effects of wind shear, and its winds fell to 80 mph by day's end.
 The gradual weakening continued, and at 09:00 UTC on July 19, Estelle was downgraded to a tropical storm when its center was located just north of Clarion Island.
 Estelle's upper-level cloud shield became more symmetric later that day, due to reduced wind shear and increased convection that had wrapped around the storm's northern region.
 By 15:00 UTC on July 21, however, the storm had weakened to a tropical depression as it moved west-northwestward over the open ocean.
 Later that day the system became a remnant low.

 Though Estelle remained well off shore, heavy rains were reported in coastal areas of Baja California Sur, Jalisco, Nayarit and Sinaloa, causing localized flooding and landslides.
-This was later determined by the National Hurricane Center to have not been from Estelle saying, “there were no reports of damage or casualties associated with Estelle.”